pallets/flask/docs/api.rst

     :attr:`Flask.app_ctx_globals_class`, which defaults to
     :class:`ctx._AppCtxGlobals`.

     This is a good place to store resources during a request.
-During testing, you can use the :ref:`faking-resources` pattern to pre-configure such resources.
+For example, a ``before_request`` function could load a user object from a session id, then set ``g.user`` to be used in the view function.

     This is a proxy.
 See :ref:`notes-on-proxies` for more information.